 Local communities can assess vulnerabilities to projected increases in coastal flooding and erosion and can develop strategies to make affected areas more resilient.
 Protecting and strengthening natural infrastructure also can help.
 Coral reefs, mangroves, oyster reefs and marshes are our first lines of defense.
 DEP's Office of Resilience and Coastal Protection is committed to helping prepare Florida’s communities and habitats for changes resulting from sea level rise by:

 providing funding and technical assistance to prepare Florida’s coastal communities and

-Whitney Gray serves as the Florida Resilient Coastlines Program administrator in DEP's Office of Resilience and Coastal Protection.
+Whitney Gray serves as the Florida Resilient Coastlines Program administrator in the Office of Resilience and Coastal Protection.
 Her bachelor’s and master’s degrees are from the University of Florida, where she studied zoology and systems ecology.
 She first worked on climate change vulnerability assessment and adaptation planning with the Southwest Florida Regional Planning Council.
-From 2012 to 2015, Whitney served as sea level Rise coordinator for both the Florida Fish and Wildlife Conservation Commission and Florida Sea Grant, specializing in the effects of sea level rise on coastal ecosystems.
+From 2012 to 2015, Whitney served as sea level rise coordinator for both the Florida Fish and Wildlife Conservation Commission and Florida Sea Grant, specializing in the effects of sea level rise on coastal ecosystems.
 She coordinated an internal climate change seminar series ("Florida Adapts") and served as a subject-matter expert on Species Action Plans during the Imperiled Species Management Planning process.
 Originally from Florida’s Gulf Coast, Whitney has seen firsthand how sea level rise has changed the state - from critical erosion to “ghost forests.”
 Her task now is to bring sea level rise resilience planning to the forefront of DEP activity for the long-term benefit of the people and ecosystems of Florida.

 For more information about projects, funding opportunities, technical assistance and speaker availability, contact: